 Acetylcholine is a major neurotransmitter for the intrinsic nervous system of the gut, and so it theoretically it would make some sense that we should look at using it as an instrument to reawaken colonic inertia.
 Practically, in the ICU, this use remains mainly in the realm of avoiding and preventing anticholinergic effects, rather than therapeutically using pro-cholinergic medications.
 The reason for this is that cholinergic prokinetics are too effective.
 For most intensivists, they represent the nuclear option.

 Acetylcholinesterase inhibitors increase the availability of synaptic acetylcholine, whereas the direct agonists just bind straight to the muscarinic receptors, but the mechanism of effect beyond this is basically the same.
-To reduce the article by Sanders et al (2016) into some easily remember points:
+To reduce the articles by Sanders et al (2016) and Eglen (2001) into some easily remember points:

 Side effects?
 All of the effects are side effects.
 A reasonable person, reviewing the list of physiological reactions from the administration of these substances, would be forced to conclude that, whenever they are used for a specific indication, so many things inadvertently happen that the vast majority of the resulting outcomes are undesirable.
 The parasympathetic nervous system is vast and all-knowing, and to make it angry with a potent stimulant would obviously result in a million different effects.
 To name just a few, moving in the direction from head to toe,